signalfx/splunk-otel-collector/docs/faq.md

 - **Can upstream opentelemetry-collector or opentelemetry-collector-contrib be used instead?** Definitely, however we will not supply hands-on technical support for customers using the upstream distribution.
-- **What’s different between Splunk distro and upstream?** Supported by Splunk, better defaults for Splunk products, usability improvements, tools to support migration from SignalFx products.
+- **What’s different between Splunk distro and upstream?** Supported by Splunk, better defaults for Splunk products, bundled FluentD for log capture, tools to support migration from SignalFx products.
 Note, we take an upstream-first approach, distros allow us to move fast.
 - **Can AWS Distro for OpenTelemetry be used?** For Splunk APM and